 Sunday Prayer / Readings / Hymn

-open our hearts to the riches of your grace,
+transform the poverty of our nature by the riches of your grace,

 through Jesus Christ your Son our Lord,

 one God, now and for ever.

 Open the link and you may sing along; The words will appear on the screen.

 1 Samuel Chapter 3, vv 1 – 20